Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ### Jenkins - Job package (1/2)
-The package job creates a Docker image for our StickyNote service.
+The package job creates a Docker image for our Mario service.
 The definition of this image is declared in a Dockerfile.

 - Inspect the configuration of Jenkins item `service-package`
 - In the Delivery Pipeline Configuration it's the `package` task in the `build` stage